Stock futures fall on Turkey concerns

 The ECB has concerns specifically about banks in Spain, Italy and France and their exposure to Turkey's woes, the Financial Times reported Friday.

+“The situation in Turkey will not have much of an effect on the U.S. economy.
+Turkey is not a particularly important trading partner,” said Marc Lichtenfeld to FBN.
+He’s Chief Income Strategist at The Oxford Club.
+“The threat to investors is that other emerging markets sell off.
+Investors should only adjust their portfolios if they are heavily overweighted emerging markets.”

-In Asian market trading on Monday, China’s Shanghai Composite Index was down 1.7%.
+In Asian market trading on Monday, China’s Shanghai Composite Index closed down 0.3%.

-Hong Kong’s The Hang Seng index dropped 1.8%.
+Hong Kong’s The Hang Seng index finished the session 1.5% lower.

 Japan's Nikkei closed the day down 1.98%.